Code-Institute-Submissions/DD_DB_MS3/README.md

 4. Once logged in, type **"git push heroku master"** and wait until the process finishes.
 5. Once your app is loaded on Heroku, type **"heroku ps:scale web=1"** to set Heroku on a basic level.
 6. After scarce time, your app should be ready.
 Either follow your terminal prompted link or go to your Heroku profile.
-7. Mind that this App needs access to a database and the "Config Vars" on your Heroku App must be set to satisfy the Config.py file.
+7. Mind that this App needs access to a database and the "Config Vars", similar to [file](.flaskenv.sample) content, on your Heroku App must be set to satisfy the Config.py file.

 #### Cloning the GitHub Repository
 To run it on your local computer with a virtual environment, see below, the repository must be cloned beforehand.